braze-inc/braze-docs/_docs/_developer_guide/platform_wide/feature_flags/faq.md

 ### What platforms are Braze Feature Flags supported on? {#platforms}

-Braze supports Feature Flags on iOS, Android, and Web platforms.
+Braze supports Feature Flags on iOS, Android, and Web platforms with the following SDK version requirements:

+{% sdk_min_versions android:24.2.0 web:4.6.0 swift:5.9.0 %}

 ### What is the level of effort involved when implementing a feature flag? {#level-of-effort}

-A feature flag can be created and integrated in just minutes!
+A feature flag can be created and integrated in just **minutes**!

 Most of the effort involved will be related to your engineering team building the new feature you plan to roll out.
 But when it comes to adding a feature flag, it's as simple as an `IF`/`ELSE` statement in your app or website's code: